Reyðarfjörður: Fjarðaál aluminium smelter

 A quiet fishing town since the war, Reyðarfjörður (and neighbouring communities) saw a revival in the early 2000s when Alcoa decided to build the Alcoa Fjarðaál /is/ aluminium smelter there.
 It was built between 2004 and 2007 by the contractor Bechtel, requiring thousands of workers from various countries, most notably from Poland.
 At one point, the town had the highest concentration of foreign residents of any community in the country, and the number of workers reached as high as 2,800.
 By 2008, the construction workers had left.
-The townspeople have faith in the aluminium plant for the continuing prosperity of their old community, and surrounding communities.

 The Fjarðaál aluminium smelter reached full production capacity in April 2008.
 The facility contains a smelter, cast house, rod production and deep-water port.
 The smelter employs 450 people and produces 940 tons of aluminium a day, with capacity of 346,000 metric tons of aluminium per year.
-Fjarðaál means "Fjords aluminium" in Icelandic.
+Fjarðaál means "Fjords' aluminium" in Icelandic.

 For the smelter, the new Kárahnjúkar Hydropower Plant in the neighboring municipality of Fljótsdalshérað was built.